ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/bolt/bolt-samples.md

 BOLT-INFO: patched build-id (flipped last bit)
 ```

-This outputs the new optimised executable `new_executable`.
+The optimized executable is now available as `new_executable`.